 Many Christians in our country and in our capital community are in a headlong pursuit for personal satisfaction, significance, and importance with little regard, room, or consideration for God’s formula for growth.

-Hopefully you and I are not among them.
-In their idolatry of self-pursuit, they hunger for various other things such as fame and power, money, and personal glory, etc. Idolatry is anything that is elevated in one’s heart above the quest of God’s revealed purposes.
-They desire those things above God’s wisdom and are attempting to crowd out the still, small voice of God, via His Word, in their hearts.
-In their doubt and double mindedness they disregard all that is being taught here by James.
+Hopefully, you and I are not among them!
+In their idolatry5 of self-pursuit, they hunger for various other desires such as fame and power, money, and personal glory, etc. They desire those fulfillments above God’s wisdom and are attempting to crowd out the still, small voice of God via His Word in their hearts.
+In their doubt and double mindedness, they disregard all that is being taught by James.

 By discounting God’s plan for personal growth, a believer remains spiritually immature, unwise.

 As a result, like newborns (cf. 1 Corinthians 3:1) they are unstable in all [their] ways.
 The first major derailment then of God’s growth formula is this: doubting or being double-minded about trials being from God.
 Don’t doubt for a second that God’s superintended trials are His way of achieving growth in your life!